Yuehan717/PDD/README.md

 The distillation is based on the consistency of intra- and inter-model distances.
 We refer to the paper for explorations that establish these consistencies. 😃

-We provide an EMA configuration that only uses a single pretrained model.
-Specifically, the Generalist and Specialist are initialized by the same blind-generalized model, and the Generalist is kept as an EMA version of the Specialist during distillation.
-Experimentally, the EMA configuration achieves the best performance.
+We provide Static and EMA configurations for our method.
+The latter requires a single pretrained model and exhibits better performance.

 ## 🔨 Installation
 Instructions on how to set up the environment and dependencies required to run the code.
 Provide step-by-step commands: